ArnaudDroitLab/cartagene-gwas/README.md

 ### Genome sequencing and mappig

-The Cartagène project involves 43,000 participants overall.
+The `CARTaGENE` project involves 43,000 participants overall.